HBCompass/terranote/README.md

 ##Technology Stack##

 TerraNote is a flask app connected to a sqlite database and uses SQLAlchemy as the ORM.
-Pages are controlled by Jinja2 Templates with a Bootstrap framework.
+Pages are controlled by Jinja2 templates with a Bootstrap framework.
 The current version uses the [geoJSON](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) api from the United States Geological Survery and the Google Maps Javascript API v3.

 ###File Guide###